markekraus/PSRAW/docs/Module/Export-RedditApplication.md

 ```

 ## DESCRIPTION
 Allows you to export a `RedditApplication` object to an XML file so that you can later import the object via `Import-RedditApplication`.
 This allows you to share the same Reddit application between multiple scripts.
-This function is a wraper for `Export-Clixml`.
+This function is a wrapper for `Export-Clixml`.

 User Passwords and Client Secrets stored in the `RedditApplication` object are stored as secure strings and are not visible as plaintext in the export file.
 This also means that a `RedditApplication` object exported by one user cannot be imported by another user on the same computer nor can it be imported by the same user on a different computer.
 It can only be imported by the same user on the same computer.